varoonsahgal/react-fundamentals/labs/lab3.md

 ### Implement

-Now that you have a failing test, go make it pass!
-The answer isn't provided this time, feel free to reach out to your instructor if you get stuck.
+Now that you have a failing test, go make it pass by writing the actual reducer !
+The answer isn't provided this time, but you should be able to do it based on the work you did in lab 2!
 ### Use

 Great!
 Let's make use of the `receiveTodos` action right away in `src/index.js`.
 Where we initially loaded `initialTodos` directly into state, let's use the action so we interact with our redux state using its interface.